nextstrain/nextstrain.org/content/docs/01-getting-started/02-quickstart.md

 It assumes you are comfortable using the command line and installing software on your computer.
 If you need help when following this guide, please reach out by [emailing us](mailto:hello@nextstrain.org?subject=Quickstart%20help).

-When you're done following this guide, you will have built a local version of [our live Zika analysis](https://nextstrain.org/zika) and viewed the results on your computer.
+When you're done following this guide, you will have built a local version of [our example Zika analysis](https://github.com/nextstrain/zika-tutorial) and viewed the results on your computer.
 You'll have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

 ## Set up your computer